-Michael Scharbarth, Co-Founder/Vice President
+Michael Scharbarth, Co-Founder/Secretary

 Michael is the younger brother of Kathy Scharbarth.
 He honors his sister’s memory by working to revive hope in the lives of victims and children affected by domestic violence.
 Michael is the vice president of Operations at Global Strategic Management Institute, a conference company in San Diego, where he oversees event management, including scheduling, logistics, travel, and correspondence for national and international events.

 Michael attended the University of California, San Diego, graduating with a bachelor’s degree in communications in 2009.
 In his free time, he enjoys playing baseball, golfing and fishing.

 David is an experienced business executive and leader with more than 20 years of successfully managing sales, marketing and operations teams.
 He became interested in assisting victims and children of domestic violence after seeing Kathy’s story in the media and learning more about the increasing problem of domestic violence in the community.
 His desire is to help eliminate acts of domestic violence while supporting the survivors of abuse.

 David earned his B.S. in business management from Northern Illinois University and his MBA from Roosevelt University in Chicago.
 He currently works as a regional sales director, specializing in the military and federal government sectors.

 Howard Ernest, Past President

 Howard has known the Scharbarth family since 1972 and is honored to serve as the past president of the Board of Directors for Kathy's Legacy Foundation.
 He has a strong desire to see the foundation's work help achieve the goal of no family or individual enduring the loss of a loved one as a result of domestic violence.